Underground Atlanta: Shopping mall

-Underground Atlanta is host to retail stores, restaurants, and several nightclubs and bars in Kenny's Alley and street battle dancing in the late 1990s.
+Underground Atlanta was host to retail stores, restaurants, and several nightclubs and bars in Kenny's Alley and street battle dancing in the late 1990s.
 In 2004, in an effort to keep Underground Atlanta from closing a second time, the city passed an ordinance allowing bars in the complex to remain open and serve drinks until 4:00 am – a last call 90 minutes later than the rest of the city had recently been restricted to.
 Patrons were also permitted to take their open alcoholic drinks from bar to bar.
-Despite this, Underground Atlanta has consistently struggled to attract consistent and diverse patronage.
-Indeed, since its re-opening in 1989, Underground has become a conundrum that leaves tourists befuddled and struggles to attract locals.
+Despite this, Underground Atlanta struggled to attract consistent and diverse patronage.
+Eventually, Underground Atlanta was closed for a second time in 2016.

 Mixed-use renovation

 On December 17, 2014, an announcement was made by Atlanta's then mayor, Kasim Reed, that the city of Atlanta was under contract to sell Underground Atlanta to developer WRS Inc. The developer plans to turn Underground Atlanta into a mixed-use development with more retail options and above ground apartments, with total investments of $150–$200 million.
 The sale was completed in March 2017, and the lower level closed to the public on August 13, 2017.
 WRS was better known for developing suburban strip malls, and Atlanta Journal-Constitution columnist Bill Torpy was skeptical about their prospects, calling them "an odd fit for the job".
 By January 2020, the renovation had borne few visible signs of change.

 On November 28, 2020, Underground Atlanta was sold to Shaneel Lalani, the CEO of Norcross-based Billionaires Funding Group (BFG), a private investment firm.
 Lalani assembled a team of experts to suggest new directions for renovating the site; recommendations included mixed-use development with multifamily residences, expanded retail and dining options, and reopening outdoor spaces.
 By 2021, BFG had hired Kimley-Horn and HGOR to create a master plan for the site, and several leases were announced in 2022.